laristra/flecsi/config/sphinx/src/tutorial/runtime.rst

 or disabled to only output useful information for the current development focus.

-To create a new tag, we use the flog::tag type:
+To create a new tag, we use the log::tag type:

 .. literalinclude:: ../../../../tutorial/1-runtime/3-flog.cc
   :language: cpp